-Net cash provided by financing activities was \$12.5 million during the year ended December 31, 2022, compared to \$465.6 million used in financing activities for the comparable period of 2021.
-The increase in cash provided by financing activities during 2022 was due to our repayment of \$472.0 million of the Euro Term Loan Facility in February 2021 in connection with an amendment to the Credit Agreement.
+Net cash provided by financing activities was \$118.9 million during the year ended December 31, 2023, compared to \$12.5 million for the comparable period of 2022, primarily due to higher net borrowings during 2023 partially offset by lower proceeds from stock option exercises as compared to the prior year.

-For a description of our outstanding debt as of December 31, 2022 and the senior credit facilities, refer to Note 16 to our audited consolidated financial statements in this Annual Report on Form 10-K.
+For a description of our outstanding debt as of December 31, 2023 including our Second Amended Credit Agreement and 2028 Convertible Notes, refer to Note 16 to our Consolidated Financial Statements in this Annual Report on Form 10-K.